ViktorVeselov/Ubuntu-Lllama-2/README.md

-# codeA-chatbot
+# Repository Overview

-All final results are housed in the `Final Folder`.
-The directory tree is outlined below:
+This repository contains all the essential components and final results of our project.
+The primary contents are organized in the `Final Folder`.

+## Directory Structure

 ```
 Final Folder